ahajiabadi/ahajiabadi.github.io/_news/announcement_11.md

 related_posts: false
 ---

-I received the SoC Research Incentive Award from School of Compuing, NUS.
+I received the NUSGS Research Incentive Award from School of Compuing, NUS.